albertored11/bsptab/README.md

 [bspwm](https://github.com/baskerville/bspwm), a tiling window manager based on binary space partitioning.

-bspwm is an awesome WM, but it only does its job: managing windows (and does it well).
+bspwm is an awesome WM, but it only does its job, which does it well: managing windows.
 However, bspwm is also extremely scriptable!
 With these scripts, you can easily organize windows into tabs, which is a really useful feature for many workflows.

 This project is based on [Bachhofer/tabc](https://github.com/Bachhofer/tabc).

-Please open an issue/pull request if you find any kind of bug, if you want any new features, or especially if you think any part of the code should be rewritten in a better way, since I am not a bash expert at all.
+Please open an issue/pull request if you find any kind of bug, if you'd like to see any new features, or especially if you think any part of the code should be rewritten in a better way, since I am not a bash expert at all.

-**New!** bsptab is now available as [an AUR package](https://aur.archlinux.org/packages/bsptab-git/).

 ## Features

 * Adds tabbed layouts to bspwm.
 * Each tabbed container handles multiple windows, but not any more tabbed containers.
 * Automatically attach new windows to tabbed containers.
-* Only uses external scripts, without modifying original tabbed code.
+* Only external scripts, doesn't modify original tabbed code.

 ## Dependencies